kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 And now Ekaterina is with the whole class.

 The training ground is only a division of the schoolyard, but it is quite large.
 It looks like it could take up four tennis courts.
 There is a fountain with graceful sculptures spraying water, bushes, flower beds, and rows of platforms for bonfires.
-It must be for practical skills of soil, water, and fire, which are overwhelmingly common for magical attributes.
+It must be for practical skills of earth, water, and fire, which are overwhelmingly common for magical attributes.
 There is also a lot of wind, but this does not require any special equipment.
 There are various other attributes such as ice, light, darkness, and lightning, and some students have have multiple attributes.

 Some students are excited, some are depressed, and others have a variety of expressions on their faces as they attend their first practical class for magic control, as the class had been classroom lecture from enrollment until now.

-Since they are admitted to the Magic Academy, their magical powers all have met the standards, but there are individual differences.
+Their magical powers all have met the standards since they have been admitted to the Magic Academy, but there are individual differences.
 It is unavoidable that some people are excited to show their magical power in practical applications and others are not.
-A good marriage or adoption can be expected even if the family background is common or financially insecure, if the person's magical power is strong, so second sons and third sons who cannot inherit the family are desperate.
+A good marriage or adoption can be expected even if the family background is common or financially insecure, if the person's magical power is strong, so second sons and third sons who cannot inherit the family are desperate yto do well.

 (Well, there was a story in my previous life about a desperate search for a son-in-law in a historical novel.
 I guess samurais and aristocrats all end up in the same place.)